eagle-ai/eagle-ai.github.io/tutorial-site-0.3.0.md

 permalink: /docs/tutorial/site-0.3.0.html
 ---

-Apache Eagle (incubating, called Eagle in the following) identifies different Hadoop[^HADOOP] environments as different sites, such as sandbox, datacenter1, datacenter2.
+Apache Eagle (called Eagle in the following) identifies different Hadoop[^HADOOP] environments as different sites, such as sandbox, datacenter1, datacenter2.
 In each site, a user can add different data sources as the monitoring targets.
 For each data source, a connection configuration is required.

 #### Step 1: Add Site